 - If your canner has a lift basket in it, elevate it by hanging it on the side of the canner as instructed.

-- Fill Jars with Tomatoes and Liquid
+- Fill Jars with tomatoes and liquid according to the method you chose.

 - Ladle the hot or raw packed tomatoes filling each jar to 1/2″ from the top.